 1.2 Articulate the Vision 9.
 Explain how analysis of information from various student groups can be used to improve student achievement in an educational setting.
 7.2 Use Data to Inform Decisions 1.2 Articulate the Vision 1.4 Steward for the Vision 2.2 Instructional Programs 10.
 Analyze how the Academic Excellence Indicator System (AEIS) impacts the curriculum and instruction for all learners.
 4.1 Facilitate Curriculum Planning 5.1 Research Best Practices for Instruction 5.5 Use student assessment data Curriculum Alignment 2.3 2.2 1.1 1.3 2.2 2.3 1.5 1.4 4.3 6.3 Describe the components of a curriculum alignment project.
-Activities might include one or more of the following: and programs for providing equitable instruction for all students (ELCC 6.3).
+Activities might include one or more of the following: Identify emerging patterns and trends of the data (ELCC 2.2).
+Review district curriculum documents to determine the objectives' alignment with the lowest performing areas for an identified subject and grade level.
+(ELCC 2.2) Provide recommended revisions for the targeted curriculum areas in district/campus curriculum documents and recommendations regarding alignment with instruction/professional growth for teachers (ELCC 1.1).
+Develop a curriculum action plan for improving student performance in the targeted areas (ELCC 1.3).
+Present the findings of the data (ELCC 2.2).
+Recommend how the school staff can use the data to align the curriculum and promote best practices for enhancing student achievement (ELCC 2.3).
+Describe how you will solicit community support for the vision of the action plan (ELCC 1.5).
+Discuss plans for presenting the project to their school board, community members, school officials, and other stakeholders of the school (ELCC 1.4).
+Discuss strategies to solicit the stakeholders' support in finding additional community resources (ELCC 4.3).
+Reflect on how this project could create new policies and programs for providing equitable instruction for all students (ELCC 6.3).
 1.1, 1.2, 1.4, 2.1, 2.4, 3.2, 3.3, 4.1, 5.1, 5.2, 5.2, 6.1, 7.3 Explain how an inquiry process can be utilized to evaluate a school program or gather information to answer a question that can improve teaching/learning in a classroom or a school.
 Complete by collecting and analyzing data, followed by results and recommendations.

-T 1.1 Develop the 11.
+1.1 Develop the 11.
 Examine a variety of types of data from all 1.1 Create Campus Vision components of a school system to determine Culture that 1.2 Articulate the needs of the campus for each of the following Promotes Vision areas: Curriculum Instruction & Assessment, Learning 1.3 Implement the Professional Development, Supervision and 1.6 Involve Vision Communication and Community Stakeholders 1.4 Steward for the Relations/Organizational Management.
 (Reflection 1.8 Align Resources Vision Journal/Data Sources sheets) to Implement the 3.1 Manage the Vision Organization 1.9 Assess/Modify Plans 1.1 Develop the 12.
 Analyze goals, objectives, activities, resources, 1.1 Create Campus Vision and assessment strategies for improving student Culture that 1.2 Articulate the performance based on the needs of the students.
 Promotes Vision Learning 1.3 Implement the 1.6 Involve Vision Stakeholder